peaksuperior885/LibGuiForgified/README.md

 This is how to get LibGuiFoxified into your development environment:

-1. Add the CloudSmith repository:
+1. Add the Github repository:
 ```groovy
 repositories {
     maven { url "https://raw.githubusercontent.com/peaksuperior885/peaks_maven/main/files/" }